xingpingcn/xingpingcn/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-✮ Noob coder 🤓.
+🐍 Noob Python coder 🤓.
 CAN only code Python... 😋

 📫 Say hi to me if you want(email): "enp0NG9uOUBvdXRsb29rLmNvbQ==".replace("0","5")